nnaumenko/metaf/docs/sphinx/api_reference.rst

 	.. cpp:function:: bool isValid() const

 		:returns: ``true`` if runway state information is valid, and ``false`` otherwise.
 The information is considered valid if the specified runway is valid and :cpp:enum:`Extent` returned by :cpp:func:`contaminationExtent()` is not a reserved value.

-SecondaryLocationGroup
-^^^^^^^^^^^^^^^^^^^^^^

-The following syntax corresponds to this group in METAR reports.

-Examples of the raw report data are ``CIG 025 RWY05``, ``CIG 006V012``, ``VISNO RWY05``, ``CHINO RWY05``, and ``CHINO E``.

-.. cpp:class:: SecondaryLocationGroup

-	Stores additional info details in the secondary locations (e.g. runway).

-	.. cpp:enum-class::  Type

-		Type of information actually stored.

-		.. cpp:enumerator:: CEILING

-			This group indicates the ceiling height.
-Use :cpp:func:``height()`` to get ceiling height and :cpp:func:``runway()`` to get the location (may return non-reported value if no details were specified).

-		.. cpp:enumerator:: VARIABLE_CEILING

-			This group indicates the variable ceiling height.
-Use :cpp:func:``minHeight()`` and :cpp:func:``maxHeight()`` to get lowest and highest ceiling height observed, and :cpp:func:``runway()`` to get the location (may return non-reported value if no details were specified).

-		.. cpp:enumerator:: VISNO

-			This group indicates the that the visibility data is not available for a particular runway or in a particular cardinal direction.
-Use :cpp:func:``runway()`` or :cpp:func:``direction()``, if both methods return non-reported values, no details were specified.

-	**Acquiring group data**

-	.. cpp:function:: Runway runway() const

-		:returns: Runway data if this secondary location is runway, and empty ``std::optional`` otherwise.

-	.. cpp:function:: Direction direction() const

-		:returns: Direction data if this secondary location is a cardinal direction, and empty ``std::optional`` otherwise.

-	.. cpp:function:: Distance height() const

-		:returns: Height (e.g. ceiling height for a runway or aerodrome).
-Currently always returns a non-reported value.

-	.. cpp:function:: Distance minHeight() const

-		:returns: Minimum height (e.g. minimum ceiling height for a variable ceiling).
-Currently always returns a non-reported value.

-	.. cpp:function:: Distance maxHeight() const

-		:returns: Maximum height (e.g. maximum ceiling height for a variable ceiling).
-Currently always returns a non-reported value.

-	.. cpp:function:: Distance visibility() const

-		:returns: Currently always return a non-reported Distance value.

-	**Validating**

-		.. cpp:function:: bool isValid() const

-			:returns: ``false`` for incomplete groups.
-For complete groups returns ``true`` if the specified runway or direction is valid, and ``false`` otherwise.

 SeaSurfaceGroup